Weak Solutions to an Euler Alignment System with Singular Interactions in a Bounded Domain: Existence and Weak-Strong Uniqueness

 and on the other hand we know $\int_{D}\rho(t,\cdot)dx = 1$.
 So, we conclude

-Since the R.H.S. of (\ref{neumann}) and the associated boundary condition have the same integral for each $t \in [t_0,t_f]$, the Neumann problem (\ref{neumann}) has a unique $H^1(D;\mathbb R)$ solution up to an additive constant for each $t \in [t_0,t_f]$ via Lax-Milgram.
-It is sufficient to select any one of these.
-Additionally: using elliptic regularity and Sobolev embedding \cite{taylor2010partial, evans}. $\nabla_x \Phi[\mathbf v]$ is then unique.
+Since the R.H.S. of (\ref{neumann}) and the associated boundary condition have the same integral over their respective domains for each $t \in [t_0,t_f]$, the Neumann problem (\ref{neumann}) has a unique $H^1(D;\mathbb R)$ solution up to an additive constant for each $t \in [t_0,t_f]$ via Lax-Milgram \cite{gilbarg2015elliptic}.
+It is sufficient to select any one of these solutions.
+Additionally, we have that: using elliptic regularity and Sobolev embedding \cite{taylor2010partial, evans}. $\nabla_x \Phi[\mathbf v]$ is thus unique.
 From thrice time-differentiability of $\rho[\mathbf v]$:

 The Helmholtz decomposition of $\mathbf j_0$ is then:

 so we can obtain $\mathbf v_0$ from $\rho_0, \mathbf j_0$.
 The assumption on $\rho[\mathbf v]$ guarantees that via the integral representation outlined in Lemma \ref{reg_pots}, the repulsion and attraction potentials are s.t. (via a Sobolev embedding):